MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step5/README.md

 > <em>             	addEllipses = TRUE)</em><br>

 <img src="Biplot_Modified+Ellipse_occ.pca.23_K-means_5 groups+Status.png" alt="drawing" width="70%"/>

+This diagram shows that for 5 groups, the “dispersion ellipses” of the Dismissed sub-groups (showed in grey) overlap almost perfectly with the “dispersion ellipses” of that of original population of companies.<br>
+**From these results it is concluded that the Basing Hall Partners process is reasonably “fair”**

 > <em>\# Statitics for each group of companies</em><br>
 > <em>grp_stat <- describeBy(OCC_wStatus[,c(4:14,15:17)],grp_modified$Group, mat=TRUE)</em><br>